PelionIoT/meta-mbl/docs/walkthrough.md

 **File locations**

-The paths of these files are given in the table below, where `<MACHINE>` should be replaced with the MACHINE value for your device from the table in [section 6](#set-up-build-env).
+The paths of these files are given in the table below, where `<MACHINE>` should be replaced with the MACHINE value for your device from the table in [Section 6](#set-up-build-env).

 | Image type               | Path |
 |--------------------------|------|